dweinstein/dockerfile-qemu-arm-chroot/README.md

 Overview
 ========
 Run ARM binaries from within a docker container on your x86_64 system.
-This can assist with cross compiling QEMU systems from within docker, or a variety of other tasks.
+This can assist with cross compiling ARM systems from within docker, or a variety of other tasks.

 [![ScreenShot](http://i.imgur.com/FJbYVVo.png?1)](https://drive.google.com/file/d/0B25hHW4ATym7MW9uc1R4MC0wZGM/edit?usp=sharing)